kaitech-corp/travelcrew/CONTRIBUTING.md

 ## <a id='bug-reports'></a>Report a bug

 Found a bug?
-Tell us all about it!
+Tell us all about it.

 - If you notice something odd happening, try to make it happen again (reproduce it).
 - If you can reproduce it, try to figure out if it's caused by the video format that you use or by Travel Crew.